 - 2001: Processing is developed by an artist named Casey Reas and a data scientist named Ben Fry.

-- Processing is built on top of Java, with the goal of providing a simplified syntax that allows developers to make creative animated and interactive applications.
+- Processing is built on top of Java, with the goal of providing a simplified syntax that lets developers make creative animated and interactive applications.

 - Processing sketches could be embedded in webpages as Java applets.

-- Several “modes” are added to Processing, which allows developers to write Processing applications in other languages, like Processing.py for Python.
+- Several “modes” are added to Processing, which lets developers write Processing applications in other languages, like Processing.py for Python.